boulix3/devblog/posts/plopchain.md

 You should have 42 PLOP in your _BAD1_ wallet and 1337 PLOP in your _BAD2_.

-_Configure custom network in metamask and transfer funds:_
+_Configure custom network in metamask and transfer funds :_
 ![configure metamask wallet](./assets/metamask-networkconfig.gif)